|CS112: Introduction to Computer Programming|

 Programming assignments are significantly more difficult than labs, require more planning, and in general no implementation level details will be given: you are free to use your creativity here, as long as you conform to the inputs and outputs expected of your functions.

 All programming project must run on Marmoset to be considered for credit.
-All projects will be automatically graded on Marmoset using UNIX diff — failure to pass a test case with diff will result in zero points for that test case.
+All projects will be automatically graded on Marmoset.
 See the Marmoset submission instructions.
+Under no circumstances will credit be given for a project, except through Marmoset.

 For students seeking help with programming assignments during office hours, students must identify the line number, through debug print statements, where they believe an error to be before seeing the TA or instructor.
 This implies that you must have your own test cases, at least one of which that fails, to bring to office hours before the TAs or instructor can help you.